seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Re-enter PANDARUS*

 **PANDARUS**
-She’s making her ready, she’ll come straight: you
+She's making her ready, she'll come straight: you
 must be witty now.
 She does so blush, and fetches
 her wind so short, as if she were frayed with a
-sprite: I’ll fetch her.
+sprite: I'll fetch her.
 It is the prettiest
 villain: she fetches her breath as short as a
-new-ta’en sparrow.
+new-ta'en sparrow.

 *Exit*